 The Trustees of The Fund are:

-Simon Wells, Lay Trustee (Chairperson)
+Simon Wells, Lay Trustee (Chair)

-Paul Clark, Lay Trustee (Vice Chairperson)
+Paul Clark, Lay Trustee (Vice Chair)

 Linda Ford, Chief Executive Officer, CILEx

-All decisions regarding applications to the Fund are entirely at
+All decisions regarding applications to The Fund are entirely at

 the Trustees’ discretion.

-What Type of Assistance Does the Fund Provide?
+What Type of Assistance Does The Fund Provide?